 - Material: Lightweight molded plastic

-- Action: Crawfish imitation; subtle wiggle
+- Action: Crawfish imitation with subtle wiggle

 Performance Comparison Table